If you’re in the market for a new computer for college, choosing between a gaming laptop or a desktop can be challenging.

 Meanwhile, with laptops, the memory and hard drive of a laptop are often the only parts that can be upgraded.
 Other features are usually built-in.

-Therefore, any additional upgrades typically require specialist help.
+Therefore, any additional laptop upgrades like CPU typically require specialist help.

 Price & Warranties